Islands shaped by fire, and children born of the sea

 The procession seemed endless.
 Many aboard the big planes undoubtedly were businessmen with work to do in Honolulu, and other passengers were on route across the Pacific to Australia or the Far East. but a good many more were taking Hawaii at its word, expressed in one of the simplest of island sayings, E kipa mai - "Come, enjoy hospitality."

 Thank you so much for visiting the above four Domains.
-I am very pleased to be able to share with you that further limited advertising on Hawaii - About Hawaii Home Page, along with other Web Pages within the above three Domains, are now available.
+I am very pleased to be able to share with you that further limited advertising on Hawaii - About Hawaii Home Page, along with other Web Pages within the above four Domains, are now available.
 Potential advertisers are cordially invited to choose from several thousand Web sites available for placement of your important advertisements.
 For further information, please contact me at:

 High-rise capital of an island paradise

 I never learned her last name, but it doesn't matter.
 She is "Kaimi" to everyone who drops by.
 In an average week the she arranges to welcome several hundred visitors to Honolulu without ever seeing them - Kaimi's customers take care of that part of the job themselves.
 I met her one morning at her stall near the entrance to Honolulu's airport, surrounded by a day's work in carnations, plumeria, bougainvillea, vanda orchids, and a bushel or two of yellow ginger.
 Behind an almost visible cloud of fragrance she was stringing blossoms and leaves into familiar Hawaiian garlands called leis with the lightning skill of a Chinese shopkeeper at his abacus.
 In a row of neighbouring stalls a dozen or more women were doing the same thing.
 The finished leis hung in a dazzling block-long frieze from the ceilings of the stalls, for sale to anyone meeting an arriving plane or seeing one off.